Trump replaces H.R. McMaster as national security adviser with John Bolton

 CNN also confirmed that Bolton met with Trump Thursday.

+White House officials told CNN that they were surprised by Trump's acceleration of the announcement, saying it was unexpected, and one official added that the choice of Bolton was expected to be part of a bigger release.

+An official said the blowback over Trump's call to Russian President Vladimir Putin on his reelection sped up the announcement.
+One official also said Trump was eager to get ahead of other news.

-Bolton said in the interview that he will be going through a transition period -- which will include working with McMaster -- before taking over on April 9.
+Bolton said in the Fox News interview that he will be going through a transition period -- which will include working with McMaster -- before taking over on April 9.

 A controversial pick